 “Beta, when are you going to get married and have kids?
 You’re not getting any younger.”

-If that is not the most common question posed to South Asian adults who are more than 25-years-old than we don’t know what is.
+If that is not the most common question posed to South Asian adults who are more than 25 years old, then we don’t know what is.

 Beauty expert and entrepreneur Deepica Mutyala is answering this question on her own terms.